 The Registrar's office transcribes certificates earned on an academic record when a student completes a degree.
 The Registrar's office does not transcribe a certificate on the academic record for students who do not earn a degree, but who complete a series of classes that are a part of a certificate program.
 Typically academic departments are responsible for printing and awarding a certificate of completion.

-- Applied Bioinformatics Certificate (p.
-87) - Data Science Certificate (p.
+- Data Science Certificate (p.
 87) - Emergency Management, Planning and Administration Certificate (p.
-88) - Nursing Leadership/Management Certificate (p.
-89) - School Social Work Certificate (p.
-89) - Sustainability & Wellbeing Certificate (p.
+87) - Nursing Leadership/Management Certificate (p.
+88) - School Social Work Certificate (p.
+88) - Sustainability & Wellbeing Certificate (p.
 89)